farpoke/badge-2025/assets/files/README.txt

 This is a legally distinct implementation of the classic game of Tetris.
-An attempt has been made to follow the Tetris Guidelines and SRS standard, but it might not be perfect and some features (such as sound effects) are missing by necessity.
+An attempt has been made to follow the Tetris Guidelines and SRS standard, but it isn't perfect and some features (such as sound effects) are missing by necessity.

 # Othello

 The game of Othello, also known as Reversi.
+This implementation is very simple: press up / down / left / right to move the cursor, (A) to play, and (B) to exit.